Seventh-day Adventist Church: Ethics and sexuality

 The Seventh-day Adventist Church opposes abortion, believing it can have long-term negative effects on both the individuals involved and society as a whole.
 In an official statement on the "Biblical View of Unborn Life", the church declared that an unborn child is considered by God to be a living individual.
-However, there are circumstances where the mother's life is at risk Seventh-day Adventist hospitals will perform emergency abortions.
+However, there are circumstances where the mother's life is at risk and Seventh-day Adventist hospitals will perform emergency abortions.

 Adventists encourage sexual abstinence for both men and women before marriage.
 The church disapproves of extra-marital cohabitation.
 Adventists oppose homosexual activities and relationships, citing the belief that scripture makes no accommodation for homosexuality.

 The Adventist church has released official statements in relation to other ethical issues such as euthanasia (against active euthanasia but permissive of passive withdrawal of medical support to allow death to occur), birth control (in favor of it for married couples if used correctly, but against abortion as birth control and premarital sex in any case) and human cloning (against it if the technology could result in defective births or abortions).

 Dress and entertainment

 Adventists have traditionally held socially conservative attitudes regarding dress and entertainment.
 These attitudes are reflected in one of the church's fundamental beliefs:

 Accordingly, Adventists are opposed to practices such as body piercing and tattoos and refrain from the wearing of jewelry, including such items as earrings and bracelets.
 Some also oppose the displaying of wedding bands, although banning wedding bands is not the position of the General Conference.
-In 1986, the North American Division legalized wedding rings.
-Before that it was a source of friction, since Adventists overseas wear wedding rings.
+In 1986, the North American Division permitted the wearing of wedding rings.
+Before that, it was a source of friction, since Adventists overseas have worn wedding rings for many decades.

 Conservative Adventists avoid certain recreational activities which are considered to be a negative spiritual influence, including dancing, rock music and secular theatre.
 However, major studies conducted from 1989 onwards found that a majority of North American church youth reject some of these standards.

 On June 29, 2000, the General Conference of Seventh-day Adventists adopted a resolution on gambling.
 The church encourages its members not to gamble and it will not accept funding from it.